Archive for November, 2012

 If you have any comments or suggestions, email us at firstname.lastname@example.org.

 FFRF To Run TV Ad With Ron Reagan!

-Coming off the heals of the Supreme Court’s disappointing decision to inject more religion into our government, Ron Reagan, atheist and Honorary Board member of the Freedom From Religion Foundation, will be featured in a 30-second TV endorsement produced by FFRF.
+Coming off the heals of two recent disappointing Supreme Court decisions giving preferential treatment to religion by our government, Ron Reagan, atheist and Honorary Board member of the Freedom From Religion Foundation, is now featured in a 30-second TV endorsement produced by FFRF.
 In the spot, Mr. Reagan speaks to the importance of state/church separation, and putting a halt to religious intrusion in matters of public policy.

 To view a sneak preview of this new ad, please click here

 FFRF hopes to expand placement of the spot to regional advertising on national shows, with the goal of having it air on CBS’ “60 Minutes” and MSNBC’s “The Rachel Maddow Show.”
 In order to accomplish this however, they will need to raise funds.
 To make a tax-deductible donation to help FFRF with this important objective, please click here to make your contribution.

 SCOTUS Rules in Favor of Corporate Citizenship AND Religious Exceptionalism in Burwell v.
 Hobby Lobby Stores, Inc.

 On June 20th, 2014, the Supreme Court ruled in a 5-4 decision that closely held for-profit corporations have a “religious conscience” and can actually claim exemption from a law they feel violates their religious beliefs.
 The law in question involves the contraception mandate of the Affordable Care Act, which plaintiffs Hobby Lobby, Inc. and Conestoga Wood Specialties argued it forced them to provide insurance coverage to their employees for certain forms of birth control, such as IUDs, which they (falsely) believe to be abortifacients.